docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 {{< tabs >}}
 {{< tab name="MDM" >}}

-1. Follow the steps outlined above to create the `desktop.plist` file.
+1. Follow the steps previously outlined to create the `desktop.plist` file.
 2. Use an MDM tool like Jamf or Fleet to distribute the `desktop.plist` file to `/Library/Application Support/com.docker.docker/` on target macOS devices.
-3. Through the MDM tool, set the file permissions to allow editing by administrators only.
+3. Through the MDM tool, set the file permissions to permit editing by administrators only.

 {{< /tab >}}
 {{< tab name="Shell script" >}}